mdibl/biocore_automated-pca/README.md

 This repository contains a pipeline that identifies unexpected variables in an expression data matrix.
 It performs normalization on the count matrix, PC Analysis, and regression on the PCs vs. experimental design.
 Once meaningful principal components are identified, their coordinates are captured into a modified design file, to perform further regression and, in case no correlation is found between PC and design equation variables, to be used for downstream analysis as surrogates of unexpected variable(s).

 # Acknowledgements
 This repository is forked from the work of Bianca M. Massacci.
+The original repo can be found here https://github.com/BiancaMass/Automated_PCA_MDIBL.

 # Contents
 1. Requirements